jdanders/hdl_build/README.md

 * copy the `example.mk` file to your project build directory and rename it to `Makefile`
 * edit `Makefile` to have the correct simulation top module name as `TOP_TB` and/or correct synthesis top module name as `TOP`
 * run `make sim` or `make synth`
-* you will probably need to tweak the `DEFAULT_SYNTH_TOOL` in `quartus.mk` to match your environment
+* to choose a global default tool, edit `default_sim.mk` or `default_synth.mk`, or locally set `SIM_TOOL` and/or `SYNTH_TOOL` in your makefile
+* synthesis projects also need `FAMILY` and `DEVICE` set

 See the full makefile examples for adding other features to your project Makefile.

-To add new makefiles that are not upstreamed, create *_addon.mk or *_custom.mk makefiles in the `make` directory.
+To add new makefiles that are not upstreamed, create *_addon.mk or *_custom.mk makefiles in the base directory.

 # Software Requirements

-This build system depends on Intel Quartus and Mentor Questa for synthesis and simulation.
+This build system depends on Intel Quartus and Siemens Questa or Modelsim for synthesis and simulation.
 Other tools could be added.

-Mentor Questa needs to be in the path, and the default `modelsim.ini` file will be copied from the detected install path.
+The `vsim` command needs to be in the path for simulation, and the default `modelsim.ini` file will be copied from the detected install path.

 Quartus synthesis requires two variables in the use Makefile to create a project: